rmetcalf9/saas_user_management_system/APIKEYS.md

 ```
 APIKey
 {
-    id: guid,
-    apiKey: api Key is a GUID. field only returned in create api call, it's blank otherwise
+    id: this is the hashed api Key. one way function from a guid
     tenantid: id of tenant,
     createdByUserID: userID who created the API key.
     restrictedToRoles: [], list of roles this API key is restricted to - undefined means all user roles are granted